monsoonmaelstrom/book2/book2.md

 “But yes, your mother, Iverson, and the war college are problems, though possibly not insurmountable ones.”

 “How do you figure?
-Unless I kill both of them, and probably Christine too, I don’t really see a solution.”
+Unless I kill both of them, and probably Christine too, I don’t see a solution.”

 “Give me a couple days.
 In the meantime, I doubt that the war college will have any idea that we’re back.
 I don’t think Iverson will tell them.
 As far as they’re concerned we’ll still be somewhere in the mountains.
 When it comes time to tell them anything, we’ll tell them Lisette died in the pass.”